the-road-to-graphql/fullstack-apollo-express-mongodb-boilerplate/README.md

 #### .env file

-Since this boilerplate project is using PostgreSQL, you have to install it for your machine and get a database up and running.
-You find everything for the set up over here: [Setup PostgreSQL with Sequelize in Express Tutorial](https://www.robinwieruch.de/postgres-express-setup-tutorial).
+Since this boilerplate project is using MongoDB, you have to install it for your machine and get a database up and running.
+You find everything for the set up over here: [Setup MongoDB with Mongoose in Express Tutorial](https://www.robinwieruch.de/mongodb-express-setup-tutorial) [TODO: write tutorial].
 After you have created a database and a database user, you can fill out the environment variables in the *server/.env* file.

 ```
 DATABASE=mydatabase